Extensometers for materials testing

 36 EXTENSOMETER MODELS are available in many thousands of variations.
 Our focus on helping customers has led to the development of models to cover nearly any test method.

-Self-supporting on the test sample, these extensometers will work on any width or diameter specimen from 0 to 1 inch (25 mm).
-They are commonly used for measurement of Poisson’s ratio, for transverse measurements with anisotropic materials like many composites and for sheet metal testing such as r-value determination.
-Most often they are used simultaneously with Epsilon’s axial extensometers.
+Self-supporting on the test sample, these extensometers will work on any width or diameter specimen from 0 to 25 mm (0-1 inch).
+They are commonly used for measurement of Poisson’s ratio, for transverse measurements with anisotropic materials like many composites, and for sheet metal testing such as r-value determination.
+Most often they are used simultaneously with Epsilon’s axial extensometers, and together these extensometers are suitable for measuring Poisson’s ratio per ASTM E132 with most materials and specimens.

 These units easily clip onto the sample and are held in place with an integral spring.
 Rounded contact edges maintain the position on the specimen.
 All are high accuracy strain gaged units, compatible with most test controllers.